TheMatrix147/Final-Capstone/README.md

 1. Is there a correlation between stress levels and sleep duration/quality?

-2. Are there distinct sleep patterns among individuals experiencing different stress levels?
+2. Are there distinct sleeping patterns among individuals experiencing different stress levels?

+3. Is there a cause-and-effect relationship between stress levels and sleep?

 # Dataset Descriptions